 I was previously denied for a grant.
 What did I do wrong?

-Please remember that we received nearly 1,500 applications last year.
+Please remember that we received more than 1,500 applications last year.
 We have to strike a delicate balance between fulfilling grant requests and making as much of an impact as possible.
 The majority of the applications that were denied last year were because we did not receive all of the materials.
-The single best way you can help yourself is by ensuring that your application is comprehensive and detailed.
+The single best way you can help yourself is by ensuring that your application is comprehensive, detailed and completed by the deadline.

 Why are the grants only once a year?

 Our grants correspond to our fiscal year.
 We give grants once per year so that we have an accurate idea of what funding we have available.
 We would love to give grants throughout the year, but it is not feasible at this time.

 Why do I have to wait until April to find out about my grant?

 Your application goes through a series of evaluations.
 It will be seen by multiple sets of reviewers throughout the process.
 April ties in with our fiscal year and ensures that we are able to use all of the funding available to make your grant stretch the farthest.

 How will I find out if my grant was received?

 You will receive a confirmation email after your grant is submitted.
 If you do not receive a confirmation email and you believe that you have submitted your grant please let us know immediately.

 When will I find out if I was approved for my grant?